 - Premium – the amount paid to a health insurance company for your coverage.
 Premiums are often paid in part or in full by you or your employer at regular intervals throughout the year.

 If the doctor that you are seeing accepts your insurance company, the doctor’s office will most likely bill the insurance company for you, allowing you to avoid that process.
 Once you meet your deductible, the insurance company will begin to cover a percentage of your bills.
-The percentage is based off of UCR (usual, customary, and reasonable) charges.
+The percentage is based on UCR (usual, customary, and reasonable) charges.

 Managed care plans “manage” the healthcare of enrollees.
 Most managed care plans have low co-pays and low premiums.
 Some of these plans require that you use a set provider who coordinates all patient care.
 In other words, if you needed to have an appointment with a foot specialist for a problem with your foot, your primary care provider would have to give you a referral.
 If you do not receive a referral, your insurance plan may not cover the cost of visiting the foot specialist.
 There are a few types of managed care plans: